 Thermal Boundary Layer

-Similarly as a velocity boundary layer develops when there is fluid flow over a surface, a thermal boundary layer must develop if the bulk temperature and surface temperature differ.
+Similarly, as a velocity boundary layer develops when fluid flows over a surface, a thermal boundary layer must develop if the bulk temperature and surface temperature differ.
 Consider flow over an isothermal flat plate at a constant temperature of Twall.
-At the leading edge the temperature profile is uniform with Tbulk.
+At the leading edge, the temperature profile is uniform with Tbulk.
 Fluid particles that come into contact with the plate achieve thermal equilibrium at the plate’s surface temperature.
 At this point, energy flow occurs at the surface purely by conduction.
 These particles exchange energy with those in the adjoining fluid layer (by conduction and diffusion), and temperature gradients develop in the fluid.
 The region of the fluid in which these temperature gradients exist is the thermal boundary layer.
 Its thickness, δt, is typically defined as the distance from the body at which the temperature is 99% of the temperature found from an inviscid solution.
-With increasing distance from the leading edge, the effects of heat transfer penetrate farther into the stream and the thermal boundary layer grows.
+With increasing distance from the leading edge, heat transfer effects penetrate farther into the stream, and the thermal boundary layer grows.

-The ratio of these two thicknesses (velocity and thermal boundary layers) is governed by the Prandtl number, which is defined as the ratio of momentum diffusivity to thermal diffusivity.
+The ratio of these two thicknesses (velocity and thermal boundary layers) is governed by the Prandtl number, defined as the ratio of momentum diffusivity to thermal diffusivity.
 A Prandtl number of unity indicates that momentum and thermal diffusivity are comparable, and velocity and thermal boundary layers almost coincide with each other.
 If the Prandtl number is less than 1, which is the case for air at standard conditions, the thermal boundary layer is thicker than the velocity boundary layer.
 If the Prandtl number is greater than 1, the thermal boundary layer is thinner than the velocity boundary layer.
-Air at room temperature has a Prandtl number of 0.71 and for water at 18°C it is around 7.56, which means that the thermal diffusivity is more dominant for air than for water.
+Air at room temperature has a Prandtl number of 0.71, and for water, at 18°C, it is around 7.56, which means that the thermal diffusivity is more dominant for air than for water.